nbloomf/feivel/README.md

 There are a few resources for learning how to use Feivel.

 - **Tutorial:** There is a short tutorial in doc/tutorial.
-It is readable as plain text (in markdown), but to build an HTML version, run "make tutorial" in the project root directory.
+It is readable as plain text (in markdown), but you can build an HTML version by saying `make tutorial` in the project root directory.
 You will need a recent version of [pandoc](pandoc.org).

 - **Examples:** There are some example templates in doc/examples.
 Each one comes with a makefile; have a look at these to see how to process templates.